 What does the median tell you about the data collected?

-Why are Quartile 1 and Quartile 3 important?
+Why are Quartile One and Quartile Three important?

 Which was more difficult to decide on: Voice minutes or text messages?
 Why?

 7. Time for your recommendation.
-This will be completed in 3 steps.
+This will be completed in three steps.

 - You and your partner decide on how many minutes your family should purchase and how many text messages your family can purchase.
 Be prepared to defend your answer.
 Use your data plots and keep in mind that not everyone may have all of the voice minutes they are used to using, or all of the text messages they are used to having!